igormusardo/BriteCode/email_api.md

 * error_code: a code representation of error
 * connected: whether or not a valid email is connected to active online networks
 * disposable: is the email a temporary or "disposable" email address
+* duration: the time it took to process your request

 Status
 -----